This Seattle to San Francisco road trip itinerary contains affiliate links.

 Given the lack of public parking in Portland and the costly price of valet parking at hotels ($60 per night in most cases), we decided to instead book an Air BnB whilst in the city.

-After a little bit of research, we decided to book an incredible little space in the Boise neighbourhood – located in the northeast of the city.
+After a little bit of research, we decided to book an incredible little space in the Boise neighbourhood – located in the northeast of the city (and part of the Airbnb Plus scheme).

 2pm – Lunch on Williams Ave: